 - 1. All rules listed here are in addition to the rules set out in the Union Bye-Laws Section F. Major Elections. - 2.
 The rules of the elections will be interpreted and enforced by the Returning Officer (RO) and Deputy Returning Officers (DROs). - 3.
 Rulings made by the RO or DROs will be communicated to all candidates and as such become rules for that election.
-It is up to candidates to ensure that they are aware of the latest rules and rulings which will be available at imperialcollegeunion.org/elections/ rules.
+It is up to candidates to ensure that they are aware of the latest rules and rulings which will be available at imperialcollegeunion.org/elections- rules.
 The latest and correct version of the rules will always be in the downloadable Candidates' Pack available from imperialcollegeunion.org/elections. - 4.
 Candidates are responsible for all those acting in support of them, on behalf of them, as part of their campaign team or distributing their campaign material where the candidate may be deemed by the RO or DROs to have been in a position to control that individual's actions. - 5.
-Any activity that is illegal, breaches College rules, policies and codes or Union bye-laws, regulations, policies or constitution is deemed to be in breach of the election rules. - 6.
+Any activity that is illegal, breaches College rules, policies and codes or Union bye-laws, regulations, policies or constitution or GDPR is deemed to be in breach of the election rules. - 6.
 The College is still a place of work for students and staff alike during the election period as it is the rest of the year.
 This must be respected during your campaigning. - 7.
 If a candidate is in any doubt as to any campaigning activity that they intend to undertake, they are advised to speak to the RO or DROs before undertaking the activity in order to obtain a formal ruling. - 8.
-General feedback on the Election process can be made using the online form at imperialcollegeunion.org/ elections/feedback. - 8.1 Feedback on the Election process will be considered by the Board of Trustees' Governance Committee as part of an annual review of the Union's electoral processes after the end of the election.
+General feedback on the Election process can be made using the online form at imperialcollegeunion.org/ elections/feedback.